w3c/webextensions/proposals/i18n-getOSLanguage.md

 ### Objective

-As browsers often do not directly use the OS language but some reflection of it based on what languages are supported by the browser UI.
+Allow extensions to display UI in the user's system language, even when this is distinct from the browser's UI language (which is restricted to languages supported by the browser).

 #### Use Cases